nicolasguarini/milechain/README.md

 ### Test gas costs

 To get a report of gas costs, set env `REPORT_GAS` to true.
-A file named `gas-report.txt` will be generated.
+A file named `gas-report.txt` will be generated when running new tests.

 To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from CoinMarketCap.